 When you speak with your client on the call, try to tell him/her about the benefits that they will be harvesting from the investment.
 I’m not asking you to tell lies, I’m asking you to highlight the good part.
 This will keep the spark alive in the conversation.

 Every sales deal has a catch, the client might cross-question you about the product and you should answer them diligently.

-Always keep in mind, to know your customer is good but to know yourself is crucial.
+Always keep in mind, to knowing your customer is good but knowing yourself is crucial.
 There might come a point where the client will ask for specific information and you must be able to answer it.
 If you will stumble upon such queries it might leave an impression on your client that you are not aware of all the details and it could harm your sales pitch.